DenisPitsul/EventsRegistrationApp/README.md

 ## Notes

-Advanced level accomplished except for `Implement a separate script that runs at a defined interval of time...`.
+Advanced level accomplished except for "Implement a separate script that runs at a defined interval of time...".